Dedalus-Stephen/CustomPromise/README.md

-# CustomPromise
+# Custom JS tools
-A custom implementation of the JS Promises
+A custom implementation of the different JS features